Introduction

 2. Using Sustainable Materials in Car Manufacturing

-Car manufacturing has historically used metals, such as steel, aluminum, and plastic, in an energy-intensive manufacturing process with a lot of scrap.
+Car manufacturing has traditionally relied on metals such as steel, aluminum, and plastic—materials produced through energy-intensive processes that generate significant scrap.
 So, to make cars greener, sustainable, recycled, or biodegradable materials would have to be used to replace parts in a vehicle.
 There are now manufacturers looking at alternatives such as:

-• Natural fibres, such as hemp, flax, and kenaf, are being used because they are durable and have lower environmental impacts on the interiors of vehicles.
+- Natural fibres such as hemp, flax, and kenaf are being used for interior components because they are durable and have a lower environmental impact.

-Using sustainable materials can lessen environmental harm and lighten the vehicle, improving fuel consumption or extending the range of batteries in electric cars.
+Using sustainable materials can reduce environmental harm and lighten the vehicle, improving fuel consumption or extending the range of electric car batteries.

 3. Enhancing Fuel Economy of Conventional Vehicles

-While we are moving to plug-in electric vehicles, millions of internal combustion engine cars are still operating on the roads.
+While the shift toward plug-in electric vehicles is growing, millions of internal combustion engine (ICE) cars are still on the road.
 For internal combustion engine vehicles to be more environmentally friendly, emissions must be lowered, and fuel consumption must be improved.
 There are many technologies and methods to improve a vehicle’s fuel economy:

-• Turbocharging and direct fuel injection: If done efficiently, they produce more power while consuming less fuel.
+- Turbocharging and direct fuel injection: When used efficiently, they can produce more power while consuming less fuel.

 Hybrid vehicles are another bridge into the electric vehicle realm, whereby the internal combustion engine is fused with the electric motor, offering better fuel economy and fewer emissions than a conventional vehicle.